epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.9 =
+* We fixed a problem with some blocks no more saving the visibility settings.

 = 1.1.8 =
 * We fixed a problem with broken blocks after updating to version 1.1.7.
 The editor now doesn't contain any classes from _Block Control_ anymore.